 In 1998, Sutherland starred in Showtime's critically acclaimed original picture, A Soldier's Sweetheart with Skeet Ulrich that premiered that year at the Toronto Film Festival's Gala Screening.

-He recently starred in Taking Lives with Angelina Jolie and Ethan Hawke and Phone Booth, directed by Joel Schumacher.
-He completed The River Queen starring Samantha Morton scheduled for release later this year.
+He also starred in Taking Lives with Angelina Jolie and Ethan Hawke, The River Queen with Samantha Morton, and Phone Booth, directed by Joel Schumacher.